islandcontroller/wch-riscv-devcontainer/README.md

 e.g. "`cu -l /dev/ttyACM0 -s 115200`".

 To close the connection, press RETURN/ESC/Ctrl-C, type "`~.`" (tilde, dot) and wait for 3 seconds.

+### Flashing a target with pre-built image

+To flash a target with a pre-built firmware image, use the included `wlink` utility.
+See the [`wlink`GitHub repository](https://github.com/ch32-rs/wlink/) for more information.

+    wlink flash <hexfile>

 ## Licensing